 Children and adolescents

-Invokana is not recommended for children and adolescents under 18 years.
+Invokana can be used in children aged 10 years and older.
+No data are available in children below 10 years of age.
+Invokana is not recommended for children under 10 years.

 Other medicines and Invokana

 Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.
 This is because this medicine can affect the way some other medicines work.
 Also, some other medicines can affect the way this medicine works.